Do custom fitted clubs really make a difference? [+]

 Because we are The #1 Custom ProLine, every golf club is custom built and thus the choice of clubhead, shaft, grip and adjustments are endless.
 Your KZG Dealer will give you the prices after you have selected your various options as prices can vary significantly.

 Do KZG clubs conform to USGA Rules of Golf? [+]

 Yes.
 Because KZG is designed for the avid player, it is imperative that we provide clubs that comply with USGA Rules: and we do.
 We believe that to further the integrity of the game, everyone should play by the Rules!

 KZG is on every tour, in every category of clubs (except putters).
 The touring professionals are playing KZG because they truly love KZG clubs, not because they are getting paid to play KZG.

 Because we are not paying for endorsements, we cannot legally use any tour players' names to forward our cause.
 Our focus has been providing the best golf equipment that money can buy rather than buying the Tour.
 The result...KZG is the best quality and best performing golf equipment on the market.

 Why can't clubmakers buy from KZG directly? [+]

 We're very proud of our golf clubs.
 When properly fitted our equipment can't be outperformed.
 It is difficult to judge who has training and who doesn't as a clubmaker.
 We believe in those clubmakers that have vested the time, technology and training into being the best at their craft.
-To further enhance training, we offer an extensive clubfitting course at our headquarters in North Hollywood, California.
+To further enhance training, we offer an extensive clubfitting course at our headquarters in Palm Desert, California.
 Improperly made golf clubs reflect poorly upon our equipment, therefore, we are very stringent on who builds and fits our clubs.